 The Kennedy Space Center, or KSC for short, is NASA's launch headquarters - geared up to be the spaceport of the future for both government and commercial spacecraft.
-KSC's visitor complex is the only place on Earth where you can tour launch areas, meet a veteran astronaut, see giant rockets, train in spaceflight simulators, take special behind the scenes tours or view the retired Space Shuttle Atlantis.
+KSC's visitor complex is the only place on Earth where you can tour launch areas, meet a veteran astronaut, see giant rockets, train in spaceflight simulators, take special behind-the-scenes tours or view the retired Space Shuttle Atlantis.
 KSC also sponsors tours of the Cape Canaveral Air Force Station, launch site for many historical launches.
-Visit the Kennedy Space Center website to get more information about tours or visiting the space center.
-Just 45 miles/60 minutes from Orlando
+Visit the Kennedy Space Center website to get more information about tours and visits.
+Located 45 miles/60 minutes east of Orlando

-The Canaveral National Seashore is home to the longest expanse of pristine shoreline in Florida.
-The seashore is home to threatened animals such as sea turtles, who nest on its shores.
+The Canaveral National Seashore is home to the longest expanse of pristine shoreline in Florida, as well as to threatened animals such as nesting sea turtles.
 Visitors can swim in the ocean, fish in the lagoon or stroll down a wooded trail.
 Visit the Canaveral National Seashore’s Outdoor Activities page for additional information on camping, boating, scenic driving and more.
-Located 62 miles/70 minutes from Orlando.
+Located 62 miles/70 minutes east of Orlando.

-The Ocala is the southernmost forest in the continental United states and protects the world's largest contiguous sand pine scrub forest.
-Home to more than 600 lakes, rivers and springs, this National Forest contains some of the finest and clearest springs in the United States.
+The Ocala is the southernmost forest in the continental United States and protects the world's largest contiguous sand pine scrub forest.
+Home to more than 600 lakes, rivers and springs, this National Forest contains some of the most pristine springs in the United States.
 Visitors can swim, snorkel and dive in these crystalline waters year-round.
 Camping is available throughout the forest.
-Located 70 miles/90 minutes from Orlando.
+Located 70 miles/90 minutes north of Orlando.

 This engaging museum strives to create excitement, curiosity and an appreciation for the arts by looking, listening and doing.
-The museum's collections span five continents, including European and American Decorative Arts, Pre-Columbian, Asian, African and Folk Art.
+The museum's collections span five continents, including European and American decorative arts, Pre-Columbian, Asian, African and folk art.
 A sculpture garden provides an additional sensory experience.
 Visit the Polk Museum of Art website to plan your visit.
-Located 55 miles/52 minutes from Orlando.
+Located 55 miles/52 minutes southeast of Orlando.

 Located on the St. Lucie Canal portion of the Okeechobee Water, St. Lucie South is the perfect camping location with its tropical atmosphere and lush vegetation.
 Aside from camping, other activities here include fishing, picnicking, boating and enjoyment of the quiet surroundings.
 The campground offers nine RV/tent sites and eight boat campsites.
-Located 140 miles/70 minutes from Orlando.
+Make sure to read our Spotlight article on St. Lucie South to learn even more.
+Located 140 miles/70 minutes southeast of Orlando.

 The Castillo De San Marcos is the oldest existing permanent seacoast fortification in the continental United States.
 The present star-shaped fort, surrounding moat and earthworks were constructed from 1672 to 1756 to protect Spanish territory in Florida and shipping routes along the coast.
-Located 105 miles/110 minutes from Orlando.
+Located 105 miles/110 minutes northeast of Orlando.